Die Verbannten Kinder Evas

 Die Verbannten Kinder Evas is an Austrian darkwave music project founded in 1993 by Richard Lederer and Michael Gregor, signed to Napalm Records.

 Biography

 The band originally consisted of Protector and Silenius, members of the black metal band Summoning.
 Michael Gregor later left the band to focus on Summoning.
 The music is slow and melancholic, with clear female and male vocals, and with lyrics inspired by John Dowland and Percy Bysshe Shelley.
 In 2006 the band released their fourth album, Dusk and Void Became Alive, featuring a new lead singer, Christina Kroustali.

-"Die Verbannten Kinder Evas" means "The Banished Children of Eve", from the hymn Salve Regina.
+"Die Verbannten Kinder Evas" means "The Banished Children of Eve" (Latin: "Ad te clamamus exsules filii Hevæ"; English: To you do we cry, exiled children of Eve), from the hymn Salve Regina.